Devolutions/doc/docs/en/rdm/mac/user-interface/navigation-pane/user-vault.md

 eleventyComputed:
   title: My {{ en.UVLT }}
 ---
-The {{ en.UVLT }} is a user centric vault for entries of any type.
+The {{ en.UVLT }} is a user centric {{ en.VLT }} for entries of any type.
 It allows each user o create entries that only them can access.

 To create a new entry in your {{ en.UVLT }}, simply click on {{ en.UVLT }} in your ***{{ en.NPANE }}*** and create your new entry directly from there.